simplex-chat/simplex-chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.md

 ---
 layout: layouts/article.html
-title: "Security audit by Trail of Bits, the new website and v4.2 released"
+title: "Security assessment by Trail of Bits, the new website and v4.2 released"
 date: 2022-11-08
-image: ./images/20221108-trail-of-bits.png
+image: images/20221108-trail-of-bits.png
 previewBody: blog_previews/20221108.html
 permalink: "/blog/20221108-simplex-chat-v4.2-security-audit-new-website.html"
 ---

-# Security audit by Trail of Bits, the new website and v4.2 released
+# Security assessment by Trail of Bits, the new website and v4.2 released

 **Published:** Nov 8, 2022

-## Security audit by Trail of Bits
+## Security assessment by Trail of Bits

 <img src="./images/20221108-trail-of-bits.png" width=240>